ayush-33/art-institute-art-table/README.md

 # Art Institute Art Table

-## Description
+## Overview
-This project is a React + TypeScript application that displays artwork data from the Art Institute of Chicago API using a data table.
+This project is a React application built using TypeScript and Vite.
+It displays artwork data from the Art Institute of Chicago API in a tabular format.

-The application uses server-side pagination and supports persistent row selection across pages.
+The application focuses on implementing server-side pagination along with persistent row selection across pages, without prefetching or storing data from other pages.

+---

 ## Tech Stack
 - React